diegopereiraeng/kubernetes-snapshot-extension/README.md

 ## What was fixed?

-Pod Restarts metric for cluster now do diff from the last run
+Pod Restarts metric for cluster now do diff from the last run (working only for the cluster)

 Config for Log4j.xml in new machine agent 20.3

+Limit and Rquest CPU for all groups, multiplying by 1000 because appdynamics only accepts integers

 Some other minor config and image fixes